 Schreck’s departure is a boon for Verdu, who left his job as Zynga’s chief creative officer in August to start a mobile- games company.
 Because of non-competitive terms of Verdu’s departure, Zynga said Schreck needed approval to join the new company.

 Schreck managed Zynga’s recent hit, “Hidden Chronicles,” and led a team of almost 100 people, according to his profile on LinkedIn Corp.
-(LNKD)’s website.
+(LNKD:US)’s website.

 The game maker announced on Nov.
 29 that it has loosened terms of its longstanding alliance with Facebook, potentially making it easier for competing game developers to thrive on the social network.